Azure/data-api-builder/docs/getting-started/getting-started.md

 Make sure you have .NET 6.0 SDK installed on your machine: https://dotnet.microsoft.com/en-us/download/dotnet/6.0.

-You can list the SDKs installed in your machine by using the following command:
+You can list the SDKs installed on your machine by using the following command:

 ```bash
 dotnet --list-sdks